melmoghazi/CSharp/ReadMe.txt

 Derived d = new Derived();
 b.Print(); // Calls Base.Print
 d.Print(); // Calls Derived.Print
+using new when re-implement virtual method making something new related to derived class and it does not override the base method.
 —-------------------------------------------
 What is an interface?
 - Interface created using interface keyword